RezaAlHassan/aqm-laravel/README.md

 * The data that is shown in the charts can be viewed in the "Charts-Table" sidebar option
 * Data queried from Database using Laravel Query Builder and SQL

+### Installation
+1. Unzip the downloaded archive
+2. Copy and paste **aqm** folder in your htdocs folder
+3. In your terminal run `composer install`
+4. Copy `.env.example` to `.env` and updated the configurations (mainly the database configuration)
+5. In your terminal run `php artisan key:generate`
+6. Run `php artisan migrate --seed` to create the database tables and seed the roles and users tables

 ### Database

 #### Stationwise